• Job Vacancies

 Persistent Absenteeism (PA)

 PA pupils are tracked and monitored carefully by the school and will automatically be made known to School Attendance Services.
-In this instance parents/carers may be required to attend an attendance panel, with the head teacher, learning mentor and representatives from the authority.
+In this instance parents/carers may be required to attend an attendance panel, with the head teacher, attendance lead and representatives from the authority.

 Lateness